arongka/django-online-polls/README.md

 9. create the models and add app to installed apps in the project's settings.py file
 10. create migrations for the newly added models by $py manage.py makemigrations polls
 11. apply the migrations $py manage.py sqlmigrate polls 0001
+12. update models to help with using the free API by django
+13. learn to use the api using the interactive python shell